dsarlis/SoftEng/README.md

 Software Engineering: Project

 ## Overview
 This project was developed as part of Software Engineering Class at NTUA.
-The purpose was to extend SIP communicator client JAIN SIP Proxy with 3 additional features.
+The purpose was to extend SIP communicator client and JAIN SIP Proxy with 3 additional features.
 These programs implement Session Initiation Protocol which is used among others for communication applications over Internet such as VoIP (Voice over IP).

 The project consists of three phases: